Latest Park News

 Pick up a Junior Ranger Activity Guide!

 Looking for engaging, park-based activities to do with your children?
-Download our Junior Ranger Activity Guide or pick up a copy at your local park office.
-This free program can be done at your own pace, is flexible enough to appeal to a large age range, and can be completed at any combination of Washoe County parks.
+Download our Junior Ranger Activity Guide (coming soon!) or pick up a copy at your local park office.
+This free program includes a monthly Park Ranger-led program series in a Regional Park near you, can also be done at your own pace, is flexible enough to appeal to a large age range, and can be completed at any combination of Washoe County parks.
 Visit our Become a Junior Ranger page for complete details.